I have recently discovered this great British comic and decided to share a short video of him, talking about how having children changes your life.

 "The thing is," my husband says later, "it doesn't matter whether it's a party or a gathering or even just the three of them left alone.
 They don't need an excuse to get into trouble."

 He's right again.
 I gave up working full time after I discovered they had spent a day sitting on the roof of our house.
-God only knows what else they got up to that year, when they were too big for childcare but too daft not to have high jinx on the pointy end of a three-storey building
+God only knows what else they got up to that year, when they were too big for childcare but too daft not to have high jinx on the pointy end of a three-storey building.

 But we do need a break.
 We spend our time commuting, working, cooking and moaning at the boys.
 I can't remember the last time we saw a film together or discussed a book; squabbling over the cooker's instruction manual doesn't count, I've decided.
 We also need to trust the boys to be home alone - the boomerang generation being what it is, they are likely to be hanging around for some time.